7 Paver Walkway Design Tips From The Experts

 Landscaping projects are always evolving.

-Landscape lighting and hardscaping
+Landscape lighting near walkway and plants

 At Ground Source, we install PVC conduit under your paver walkway to make adding irrigation or landscape lighting easier later.